Tantric Elements Embedded in a Purāṇic Context: the Example of the Māhātmyakhaṇḍa of the Tripurārahasya (HT21) For the final lecture

 Before they were foxy ladies, they were lady foxes: Yoginīs and Ḍākinīs in Hindu and Buddhist Tantra Prof. David G.

 Śākta Traditions Online Lecture Series MT20 Watch the final lecture of the Śākta traditions Online Lecture Series by Dr Bjarne Wernicke-Olesen.

 Lockdown and the darkness ahead: Coping through Meaning and Means A talk by Dr. Ramesh Pattni DPhil (Oxford) OBE of

 Interview Between Dr Raj Balkaran and Daniel Simpson DECEMBER 3 2020 As part of his wide-ranging and informative podcast series, New

 The Oxford Centre for Hindu Studies (OCHS) is an academy for the study of Hindu cultures, societies, philosophies, religions, and languages, in all periods and in all parts of the world, maintaining the highest standards of academic integrity, originality, and excellence.

-The OCHS is a non-political and non-sectarian organisation.
-It welcomes staff, students, and visitors of all backgrounds.
-The Oxford Centre for Hindu Studies is a place where all ideas are open for dispassionate discussion and examination.
+We are a non-political and non-sectarian organisation and welcomes staff, students, and visitors of all backgrounds.
+The OCHS is a place where all ideas are open for dispassionate discussion and examination.

-The OCHS is dedicated to preserving India’s cultural heritage and promoting a better understanding of it through a comprehensive programme of education, publishing, and research.
+We are dedicated to preserving India and Nepal’s cultural heritage and promoting a better understanding of it through a comprehensive programme of education, publishing, and research.